assualduaa/DataProfessionalSurveyBreakdown/README.md

 Management & Peers: Happiness with Coworkers (6/10) is notably higher than happiness with Management (5/10).

-🖥️ Data Sources and Tools
+# 🖥️ Data Sources and Tools

-Source Data: Raw CSV file collected from a survey of data professionals.
+#Source Data: Raw Excel file collected from a survey of data professionals.

-Tool: Microsoft Power BI Desktop
+# Tool: Microsoft Power BI Desktop

-Visualization Used: Card, Gauge, Treemap, Stacked Bar Chart, Donut Chart, and Clustered Bar Chart.
+# Visualization Used: Card, Gauge, Treemap, Stacked Bar Chart, Donut Chart, and Clustered Bar Chart.

+# 💡 Conclusion
+This project successfully transformed raw, complex survey data into an intuitive, interactive Power BI dashboard.
+The visualizations offer immediate insights into salary trends, job satisfaction drivers, and key demographic distribution across the data profession.